fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 .. |PersistedActions| image:: images/PersistActions.png

 *****************************************
-Troubleshooting the PI-Server integration
+Troubleshooting the PI Server integration
 *****************************************

-This section describes how to troubleshoot issues with the PI-Server integration using Fledge version >= 1.9.1 and PI Web API 2019 SP1 1.13.0.6518
+This section describes how to troubleshoot issues with the PI Server integration using Fledge version >= 1.9.1 and PI Web API 2019 SP1 1.13.0.6518

 - `Log files`_